 If you’re growing cold hardy annual flowers, you can’t go wrong with these annuals that tolerate the cold:

 - Sweet Pea

-These cold tolerant annuals can be planted outside in early spring or late summer to provide bright colors at a time when more tender annuals can’t survive.
-Some other cold tolerant annuals can be sown directly in the ground as seed before the last frost of the spring.
+These cold-tolerant annuals can be planted outside in early spring or late summer to provide bright colors at a time when more tender annuals can’t survive.
+Some other cold-tolerant annuals can be sown directly in the ground as seeds before the last frost of the spring.
 These flowering plants include:

 Additional Annuals That Tolerate Cold

 When selecting cold hardy annuals, nothing says you have to draw the line at flowers.
 Some vegetables are very tolerant of the cold and provide welcome, intense color.
 These vegetables can be started early in the spring before the last frost, or in late summer to last through several frosts well into the fall.
 Some good choices include: